 IS THE ITCHING DUE TO A SKIN PROBLEM OR NOT?

-Dry skin is the most common cause of generalized itching.
+It is the most common cause of generalized itching.
 Sometimes the skin hardly looks dry but when you scratch across it, to your surprise a white line will appear indicating underlying dryness!
 Dry skin can occur in all age-groups, increases with age, and is a very common problem in the elderly population.
 Dry skin is not considered a skin disease per se but can cause a distressing amount of chronic itching disturbing sleep.

-Localized itching in particular parts of the body, is usually due to skin disease or irritation and may have some obvious signs on the skin like a rash (a change in skin color and texture where the involved part of the skin looks red and inflamed, with a patchy or raised appearance, sometimes with blisters, cracks, scales, or swelling).
+Localized itching in particular parts of the body, is usually due to skin disease or irritation and may have some obvious signs on the skin like a rash (a change in skin color and texture where the involved part looks red and inflamed, with a patchy or raised appearance, sometimes with blisters, cracks, scales, or swelling).
 A rash may or may not be painful but is commonly itchy.

 Usually, skin diseases present with a rash before, along with, or just after the itching starts.
 Most skin diseases have a characteristic pattern and appearance of the rash, which can clinch the diagnosis for a doctor.